SAP/spartacus-docs/_pages/dev/creating-pages-and-components.md

 *Note* if you want to replace an existing component please refer to [Configuring Custom Components](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/customizing-cms-components/#configuring-custom-components)

-## New Page
+## Creating a New Page

 To create a new page in Spartacus it is first necessary to create the appropriate page in the CMS.
 Please refer to the `Experience Management` section of the `SAP Help Portal` for a more details on how to do this.

 Once the page exists in CMS Spartacus will pick it up automatically without any configuration.
 The url of the page in Spartacus will match the CMS label.

-## New Component
+## Creating a New Component

 In the case a new component has been created in the backend this new component needs to be mapped to a new Angular component.